Reducing and managing behaviour that challenges

 - Changes in behaviour

-- You are here: Managing and reducing out-of-character behaviour
+- You are here: Reducing and managing behaviour that challenges

 - Repetitive behaviour

 - Sleep disturbance and waking up at night

 However, there may be times when you need support from professionals.

 Sudden changes in behaviour are often caused by physical health problems – especially when the person seems to be more agitated, confused or distressed.